reactjs/react.dev/beta/src/pages/apis/useref.md

 ### Manipulating the DOM with a ref {/*manipulating-the-dom-with-a-ref*/}

 It's particularly common to use a ref to manipulate the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API).
-React has bulit-in support for this.
+React has built-in support for this.

 First, declare a <CodeStep step={1}>ref object</CodeStep> with an <CodeStep step={3}>initial value</CodeStep> of `null`: